 Nutritional therapy is the only treatment that has been shown to be effective in the "dry" form of AMD.
 New evidence now suggests that patients at risk for AMD may actually be able to prevent the disease with nutritional supplementation.

-One example of this is that Vitamin D has shown to be reduce the incidence of AMD in women and omega-3 fatty acids have been effective in reducing the conversion from dry to wet AMD.
+One example of this is that Vitamin D and B complex have shown to reduce the incidence of AMD in women.
+Omega-3 fatty acids have been effective in reducing the conversion from dry to wet AMD and emerging research is showing that patients who receive injections for wet AMD may benefit from omega-3 in that the injections seem to be more efficacious and fewer injections are needed.
 Nutritional therapy is inexpensive, safe, and continues to show a tremendous benefit to the AMD community.

 4. What are RDA levels?
 What do they mean and how should one interpret these numbers.
 Give us an example of perhaps Vitamin C.